rezashafiee/crypto_app/README.md

     *   `feature/crypto/data`: Data sources and repositories specific to the crypto feature.
     *   `feature/crypto/domain`: Use cases and domain models for the crypto feature.
     *   `feature/crypto/presentation`: ViewModels, Composable screens, and UI models for the crypto feature.

-## Building and Running

-1. Clone the repository.
-2. Open the project in Android Studio.
-3. Let Gradle sync the project.
-4. Run the `app` module on an Android emulator or device.

----

-_This README provides a general overview.
-You can add more specific details about API endpoints, setup instructions for API keys (if any), or contribution guidelines as needed._